boyhavoc/Jquery-fileupload-rails-4-example/README.md

 * Ruby version >= 2.0
 * Rails version >= 4.0
-*Note: ImageMagick must be installed(on your machine) and Paperclip must have access to it for pocessing images.
+* Note: ImageMagick must be installed(on your machine) and Paperclip must have access to it for processing images.

 ## Sources